augustebaum/RL-hospital/README.md

 ## TODO
 ### On hold
-- Integrate our Hospital object as a child of the `Simulation` object from the `fomlads` library
+- Implement some learning algorithms, *preferrably with reason* (Todor)
 ### Current
 - Find one or more featurisations to try out (Use log) (Auguste)
-- Implement some learning algorithms, *preferrably with reason* (Todor)
 - Find a way to measure the model's performance (Auguste) -> Compare how the learner behaves as parameters are changed (e.g. doctor of higher type finishes faster -> does the learner give them more low priority patients?)
+- Troubleshoot using simple cases
 - Report (Isabel, Auguste, Yongxin)
 #### Technical
 - Look for different q-function approximations (RBFs?
 Monomials)?
 (Todor)